thengl/GeoMLA/README.md

     ##  $ SOURCEDB : Factor w/ 2 levels "NASIS","NCSS": 1 1 1 1 1 1 1 1 1 1 ...
     ##  $ DEPTH    : int  NA NA NA NA NA NA NA NA NA NA ...

-we focus here on mapping `CLYPPT` i.e. clay content in percent, for which we also would like to use the quality column `CLYPPT.sd` which is the standard deviation of the measurement error.
+we focus here on mapping `CLYPPT` i.e. clay content in percent, for which we also would like to use the quality column `CLYPPT.sd` (the standard deviation of the measurement error).
 The number of NASIS points is of course much higher (ca. 5x) than number of NCSS points, but NCSS points contain about 3x more accurately estimated clay content.

-Next we load covariate layers (49) and prepare a regression matrix:
+Next we load covariate layers (49), overlay points and grids and prepare a regression matrix:

 ``` r
 carson$DEPTH.f = ifelse(is.na(carson$DEPTH), 20, carson$DEPTH)